Apatakiti/Go-wallet/README.md

 # Go-wallet

-> A web Application which allow user to send and recieve coins, check crypto Market Data, exchange coin with Real-time price from binance web-socket data and record all transactions.
+> A web Application which allow user to send and receive coins, check crypto Market Data, exchange coin with Real-time price from binance web-socket data and record all transactions.
 Built with React, Redux and MUI.

 ![Go wallet](https://github.com/Ademola-coding/Go-wallet/assets/96092850/7dead4e6-f484-4cea-915e-dc0f4148439c)